 Hello friends.
 Today we get to review “Nuclear Blaze” a fiery action 2D-platform firefighting game from the creator of Dead Cells Sébastien Benard where you get to survive through devastating backdrafts, exploding walls, and a mysterious facility all while you try to keep the blaze under control.
 The game was originally created in 48 hours as a game jam entry for Ludum Dare 48, and the developer decided to flesh it out and publish it on Steam and ItchIO after his 3yrs old kid also loved firefighters’ stuff and ultimately led to the addition of a specifically designed “Kid Mode”!

-Developer: Deepnight Games Publisher: Deepnight Games Genre: Action, 2D Platform, Adventure, Indie, Side Scroller Release Date: 18 Oct 2021 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay Video: Youtube Copy was provided by the developer.
+Developer: Deepnight Games Publisher: Deepnight Games Genre: Action, 2D Platform, Adventure, Indie, Side Scroller Release Date: 18 Oct 2021 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay Video: Youtube Review copy was provided.

 You’re a firefighter, dropped from a helicopter to help your squad save a forest from a blazing fire.
 As you venture deeper into the forest, you will get to an industrial facility that is not mapped and everything is covered in camo netting.
 Things get stranger as you proceed deeper into the building – but I won’t spoil it for you.